Bernese Rescue & Rehoming

 Contact Details

-As you may be visiting this page to initiate a response to an urgent need, we start with our contact details.
+As you may be visiting this page to initiate a request urgent help, we start with how to get in touch.

 The BMDC of GB RESCUE & REHOMING is open for contact 365 days of the year and we are always willing to talk through any problems and to be asked to help with a dog at any time of day.
 Ideally some notice is preferable for dogs to be evaluated and matched up to a home to reduce disruption but sometimes dogs have to be taken with virtually no notice.

-IF YOU ARE IN URGENT NEED OF REHOMING YOUR BERNESE, IN THE FIRST INSTANCE PLEASE CALL
+IF YOU ARE IN NEED OF REHOMING YOUR BERNESE, IN THE FIRST INSTANCE PLEASE CALL

 Rescue CoOrdinator